tiffanychow/academic-portfolio/presentations/2019-sfn/README.md

 *As the lead researcher and first author, I conducted the end-to-end analytical pipeline:*

 *   **Data Wrangling:** Investigated the core research question and operationalized the analytical design, curating the dataset by defining inclusion criteria and aggregating a multi-modal dataset spanning neuroimaging, genetic, and behavioral metrics.
-*   **Statistical Modeling:** Designed and implemented a cohort stratification analysis pipeline, developing cross-sectional multivariate mixed-effects regressions and mixed-effects longitudinal trajectory models in **R**, and conducting voxel-based morphometry (VBM) neuroimaging analyses in **MATLAB**.
+*   **Statistical Modeling & Feature Extraction:** Designed and implemented a cohort stratification analysis pipeline, utilizing **R** to develop cross-sectional multivariate mixed-effects regressions and longitudinal trajectory models and to extract individual participant slopes as engineered features, followed by voxel-based morphometry (VBM) neuroimaging analyses in **MATLAB**.
 *   **Data Visualization:** Developed data visualizations to translate complex findings into accessible formats and authored the presentation materials.

 ---